openservicemesh/osm-docs/content/en/docs/demos/certificate_rotation.md

    osm-mesh-root-certificate     active
    ```

-   Confirm that a Secret was created with the Root certificate:
+   Confirm that a Secret was created with the root certificate:
    ```console
    kubectl get secrets -n osm-system
    NAME              TYPE     DATA   AGE